-As of June 30, 2018 and 2017, LAX had \$521.1 million and \$455.1 million investments, respectively, held by fiscal agents that are pledged for the payment or security of the outstanding bonds.
+As of June 30, 2019 and 2018, LAX had \$672.4 million and \$521.1 million investments, respectively, held by fiscal agents that are pledged for the payment or security of the outstanding bonds.

-LAX currently has underlying ratings of AA, Aa2 and AA on its senior revenue bonds and underlying ratings of AA-, Aa3 and AA- on its subordinate revenue bonds from Fitch Ratings, Moody's Investor Service and Standard & Poor's Rating Services, respectively.
+LAX continues to maintain credit ratings of AA, Aa2 and AA on its senior revenue bonds and credit ratings of AA-, Aa3 and AA- on its subordinate revenue bonds from Fitch Ratings, Moody's Investor Service and Standard & Poor's Rating Services, respectively.